edwindarmadi/QuantumWire_Trend_Analysis/README.md

 <p></p>

-From 2019–2022, QuantumWire generated $28M in total sales across 108K orders, with an average order value (AOV) of $260.
+* From 2019–2022, QuantumWire generated $28M in total sales across 108K orders, with an average order value (AOV) of $260.
 Sales revenue rose steadily through 2019 before spiking sharply in 2020, peaking at $3M in Q4.

-The 2020 surge coincided with the onset of the COVID-19 pandemic, when consumer demand shifted heavily toward online electronics purchases.
+* The 2020 surge coincided with the onset of the COVID-19 pandemic, when consumer demand shifted heavily toward online electronics purchases.
 However, as conditions normalized, sales began to decline—dropping by roughly 10% in 2021 and a further 46% in 2022 resulting in a return to a more typical pre-2020 baseline.

+* A focus on key revenue drivers of the 2020 surge should be looked into to see if we can redo or add on top of the success found in 2020

-Overall focus would need to be stabilizing post-pandemic performance by analyzing customer retention and product mix to identify repeat purchase opportunities.
+* Overall focus would need to be stabilizing post-pandemic performance by analyzing customer retention and product mix to identify repeat purchase opportunities.
 Consider reinforcing marketing and loyalty initiatives that proved successful during the 2020 growth period to re-engage high-value segments.

 ## Sales Revenue By Product

 <img width="3914" height="2090" alt="Sales By Quarter By Product 5" src="https://github.com/user-attachments/assets/ef98c90e-33e8-47a0-bdf4-198de13c6709" />

+* Diving deeper into the key products driving revenue, 85% of all revenue was because of 3 products - 27in 4K Gaming Monitor, Apple Airpods Headphones and Macbook Air Laptop.
+A possible look into selling more of these products or upselling with other products could increase revenue overall.

+* On the flip side, looking into the other products to replace with other products could help increase revenue as well

 ## Growth Rates